ykamat/GLCapstone/README.md

 The **main** project files are:
 1) Project_Section_1 - Consists of data preprocessing tasks and exploratory data analysis.
 2) Project_Section_2 - Consists of detailed Feature Engineering, Significance Testing, Feature Importance, Clustering and Finalization of Dataset for model building.
-3) Project_Section_3 - Consists of all machine learning models built: Gaussian Naive-Bayes, Decision Tree, Random Forest in terms of base, hypertuned and boosting models.
+3) Project_Section_3 - Consists of all machine learning models built: Gaussian Naive-Bayes, Decision Tree, Random Forest.
+This includes their base, hypertuned and boosted models.
 The inter-model comparison plots are also included in this part.

 The other files: (PCA not being included in detail in project due to its very low performance and non-analytical approach)
 1) PCA(dummies)
 2) PCA(labelencoding)

-A final report for this study can be found here: https://drive.google.com/file/d/1QLqVDjjJ6Wu5YmvRqCv_DJL_UpMRYo69/view
+A final report was written for this study, which includes further analysis, business insights and recommendations to potential stakeholders.
+Here is the link to the report: https://drive.google.com/file/d/1QLqVDjjJ6Wu5YmvRqCv_DJL_UpMRYo69/view

+Thank you!